A Complete Guide to Optimise Your eCommerce Shipping Price in 2023

 Qikink values your brand and your customers.
 Hence, keeping your customers in mind, we’ve designed a custom tracking portal to live track your order shipping and to enhance your customer’s shopping experience.

-Qikink stores all your returned orders in its facility for 100 days to help you utilise them efficiently.
+Qikink stores all your returned orders in its facility for 100 days to help you utilize them efficiently.
 They are stored product-wise so that you can re-ship them to your customers within 100 days, after which they are all packed together and shipped to your address at a bulk shipping price.

-4. Packaging Materials
+4. Packaging materials

 Gift wrapping can add an element of surprise and delight to the gift-giving experience, making it more special and memorable with Qikink’s gift-wrapping service.

-It can add value to the product, enhance the customer’s experience, and increase the chances of repeat purchases.
+Gift wrapping can add value to the product, enhance the customer’s experience, and increase the chances of repeat purchases.

 Add this service to your eCommerce website now and leave the rest on Qikink.